 Then again in 1975, a renter regrettably placed what were thought to be cold ashes in a cardboard box on the dry deck of the cabin.
-On returning to the point after several hours away, three cabins were discovered in flames.
-Jim Upshaw, one of the victims, in his usual upbeat fashion, saw some good from the incident.
-It revealed the inadequacies of Zephyr Point fire protection and led to improvements.
+On returning to the Point after several hours away, three cabins were discovered in flames.
+Jim Upshaw, a leaseholder at the time whose cabin was a victim of the fire, in his usual upbeat fashion, saw some good from the incident.
+It revealed the inadequacies of Zephyr Point fire protection and led to improvements.!

 With no conferences on the grounds, Zephyr Point essentially was out of business.
 Funds were raised by leaseholders, and friends and alumni of Zephyr Point to install lines and a pump station to comply with the regulations.
 The project took seven years, costing over $200,000.
 Conferences did not resume until 1974.

 On December 26, 1995, the Tahoe Conference Center facility was opened.
 It consisted of three lodges offering hotel accommodations with 43 rooms, meeting rooms, and dining along with a new and improved roadway.
-In 1996, nearly 12,000 came to the Tahoe Center.
+In 1996, nearly 12,000 guests stayed in the Tahoe Center.